No, no, I just I thought I saw something on TV that had my mouth open, but I didn't.

 He's got brothers that he doesn't keep.

-This is uh after Obama had announced it.
+This is after Obama had announced it.

-As journalists you know, you weigh whether you how much you should criticize the president because he's black, what have you, but then you have to do it because ultimately you're a journalist.
+As journalists, you know, you weigh whether you, how much you should criticize the president because he's black, what have you, but then you have to do it because ultimately you're a journalist.

 What?

-What in a what how did that get in here?
+How did that get in here?

 Play that again.